CBEP-SoCB-Details/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 inconsistencies, probably because times in Excel has both values and formats, which can lead to confusion.

-The conclusion is, we need to work wit calculated dates and times, not rely on the ones in the Excel spreadsheets.
+The conclusion is, we need to work with calculated dates and times, not rely on the ones in the Excel spreadsheets.

 ``` r